 If you find yourself being tempted to spend money every time a sales email pops up in your inbox, then it’s time to click “unsubscribe”.
 I recommend unsubscribing from ALL retailer emails to avoid the urge to impulse spend.
 This also includes deleting any shopping apps you have on your phone.

 This step is one of the easiest ways to help you stop spending money on clothes.
 And you’d be surprise how effective it can be!
+If you want to a low buy year, then start by removing the temptation to buy new clothes.

 2. Unfollow people who “influence” you to buy stuff